shashichander009/population-growth/README.md

 clone this repo

-create a virtual environment and activate it
+create a virtual environment and activate it (if you need help,please refer to this [link]( https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/))

 move to this folder dataproblem-population